Can you run a 10K without breaking a sweat but can’t touch your toes even if your life depended on it?

 This yoga pose also stretches the calves, and shoulders and strengthens the arms and legs.

-To perform downward facing dog right come into your hands and knees with hands straight below your shoulders and knees directly below hips.
+To perform downward facing dog right, come into your hands and knees with hands straight below your shoulders and knees directly below hips.

 Next, tuck your toes under, spread your fingers wide, then on the inhale, raise your knees off the floor and push your hips up toward the ceiling.

 To dig deep into those hamstrings and calves, draw your heels down as far as it is comfortable.
 Keep a slight bend in your knees if it’s too much to handle.
+If you are too flexible, you will tend to hyperextend your knee.
+You don’t want that!
+Micro bending your knee or not all sole have to be stepped in.

 Hold the position for five deep breaths.

-3. Triangle pose
+4. Triangle pose (Utthita Trikonasana)

 Tight hips are another major issue among runners.
 Nevertheless, the Triangle pose is a great asana for stretching the hips as well as the groin and the hamstrings.
-Plus it also adds strength to the ankle, thighs, and knee, helping you ward off a plethora of running injuries.
+Plus, it also adds strength to the ankle, thighs, and knee, helping you ward off a plethora of running injuries.

 To perform the Triangle pose, begin by standing straight and extending your right leg to the side a little more than hip-width distance apart.
 Make sure to turn the right toes in slightly and rotate the right thigh open to turn your left foot at about 90-degree angle.